ACLS Certification - Official Site | Powered by CPR.com

 • ECG waves are labelled alphabetically, beginning with the letter P.

 Many healthcare providers taking advanced cardiac life support (ACLS) must know how to interpret the 12-lead electrocardiogram (ECG, or EKG in some countries), particularly those who work in emergency and critical care medicine.
+This foundational skill is covered in our ECG interpretation guide.
 An electrocardiogram measures electrical signals from the heart.1

 Electrodes that detect electrical activity are attached to the skin, and the ECG machine interprets these signals.
 The output is an ECG tracing that records the time versus amplitude of electrical vector projections and is representative of the heart’s conduction system.